 Pre-Construction Meeting Minutes

 In Sandy Springs, the fee for a permit is based on a number of factors.
 To find out how much the permit will cost, please view our permit fee schedule.
 Our Permit Technicians can also assist you in calculating your permit fee.

 - The pre-construction meeting inspection is conducted prior to any and all land disturbing activities.

-2. Final site inspection: Final site inspection – this is due when all landscaping is completed.
+2. Final site inspection: Final site inspection – this is due when all landscaping, infrastructure, and site work are completed.